 Hands-On Access On Test Data

 Without easy access to test data, debugging a problematic test in a production line often forces engineers to take an entire system offline.
 But that’s if they’re able to get on-site.
 And when they can’t do that, they can’t get a grip on test records to learn why something has failed – which ultimately means the same faults will keep recurring.

-With WATS, test data is available from wherever your test engineer may be.
-They have full remote access to test records, enabling them to review all crucial data which they can share with operators everywhere.
+With WATS, test data is available wherever your test engineer may be.
+They have full remote access to test records, enabling them to review all crucial data they can share with operators everywhere.

 Effortless Firmware Updates

 In a typical factory setup, the test engineer is responsible for ensuring machine software is up-to-date – typically meaning they must install and upgrade every time there’s an update or change.